FarronF/limerick-council-meetings/meetings/2023/06/22-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 22nd June 2023.md

 I will ask at the next Municipal District meeting are there any plans for a Columbarium Wall

-or Ash Plots in the District.---
+or Ash Plots in the District.
+---